akhilwadhwa22/Human-Activity-Classification/Readme.md

 # Machine Learning Project Spring 2019

+### Project Members: Akhil Wadhwa and Suyash Sule, NYU Tandon School of Engineering
-Human Activity Classification into 19 activities performed by eight subjects (4 female, 4 male, between the ages 20 and 30) for 5 minutes.For the same, we have used the dataset from UCI Machine Learning Repository.
+Human Activity Classification into 19 activities performed by eight subjects (4 female, 4 male, between the ages 20 and 30) for 5 minutes.
+For the same, we have used the dataset from UCI Machine Learning Repository.

+### Please refer to the Machine learning_Project.ipynb Notebook for codes and outputs

 ### The 19 activities are as follows: